Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: The Trace, the Determinant, and Bai-Pollicott Algorithm

 By \autoref{thm:L.beta.le} the problem of computing top Lyapunov exponents has been converted to the computation of $\beta(t)$, the top eigenvalue of the Markovian transfer operator $\cL_t$.
-Note that by section \ref{thm.L.item:nuclear0} of \autoref{thm:spec.L} $\cL_t$ is a nuclear operator of order zero.
-Therefore the Fredholm determinant $\det(I-z\cL_t)$ is an entire function with respect to $z$, and the trace-determinant formula (cf. \cite[Sec 5.3]{GGK},\cite{Grothendieck1})
+Note that by \autoref{thm:L.nuclear0} $\cL_t$ is a nuclear operator of order zero.
+Therefore the Fredholm determinant ${\det(I-z\cL_t)}$ is an entire function with respect to $z$ \cite[II. pp16.]{Grothendieck1}, and so the trace-determinant formula

-provides an explicit expansion through which we may calculate arbitrarily precise approximations, if only we can compute $\tr(\cL_t^n)$ for each $n\ge 1$.
+provides an explicit expansion through which we may calculate arbitrarily precise approximations via the computation of $\tr(\cL_t^n)$ for each $n\ge 1$.

+Note in books such as \cite[Chap V]{GGK}, the approximation property of Banach spaces is required to extend the definitions of traces and determinants from finite rank operators to nuclear operators, and unfortunately $\Ak(U)$ is not known to have the approximation property.
+However, in \cite[II.1]{Grothendieck1}, a general determinant function is defined for nuclear operators on locally convex spaces with the representation $u=\sum \lambda_n x_n'\otimes x_n$ as the formal series